googlejam/Hubitat-Cooper-Aspire-Scene-Controller/README.md

 11. Click the "Configure" command button.
 This will send a bunch of configuration commands to the keypad.
 It will take several minutes.
 You can watch the progress by going to Hubitat's "Logs" page.
 12. When it is finished, you can do some minimal testing.
 Press buttons on the keypad.
 On the device page in Hubitat, in the "Current States" section, you should see the value of "Indicators" update to show which lights are turned on.
 If this works, proceed to one of the next scenarios.

-## Installation Scenario 1 - Virtual Switches Bound to Other Lights and Switches
+## Configuration Scenario 1 - Virtual Switches Bound to Other Lights and Switches
 This is my main use case.
 I have three smart lamps in my living room, and they didn't have switches on the wall.
 I could control them through an app, or through Alexa, but visitors to the house didn't know what to do with them.
 By installing an RFWC5D in the living room wall, there is now a simple and discoverable physical control for them.

 1. Open the Hubitat device page for the keypad.